nss-day-cohort-26/task-tracker-team/README.md

 # The Task Tracker

+> **Rule #1:** Your job during this sprint is to learn the following concepts and apply them when solving these issues.
+Your job is **not** to rush and worry about getting everything done.
+>
+>    1. Understanding the requirements
+>    1. Modular code using Browserify
+>    1. Defining actors with `Object.create()`
+>    1. Defining related data structures
+>    1. Implementing drag & drop

 ## User Story

 ### **As a task master, in order to keep track of my tasks, I need to record the task name, description, and due date**